Profit and Loss (PNL): An Easy Guide for E-com Businesses

 - If it’s negative, it’s called a net loss.

-These statements are prepared at the end of a company’s financial period, be it monthly, quarterly, or annually.
-They are used to evaluate a company’s financial performance, make informed business decisions, and identify areas for improvement.
+These statements are prepared at the end of a business's financial period, be it monthly, quarterly, or annually.
+They are used to evaluate a business's financial performance, make informed business decisions, and identify areas for improvement.

 Profit and loss statements are important for businesses because they:

-- Evaluate financial performance: Offer insights into a company’s financial health, including revenue, expenses, and profits.
+- Evaluate financial performance: Offer insights into a business's financial health, including revenue, expenses, and profits.

 - Make informed business decisions: Helps businesses make strategic decisions, such as increasing revenue or cutting expenses.